dss-extensions/DSS-Python/README.md

 - [DSS Sharp](http://github.com/dss-extensions/dss_sharp/): available for .NET/C#, also mimics the COM classes, but Windows-only at the moment.
 Soon it will be possible to use it via COM too.
 - [DSS MATLAB](http://github.com/dss-extensions/dss_matlab/): presents multi-platform integration (Windows, Linux, MacOS) with DSS C-API and is also very compatible with the COM classes.

-Version 0.10.7, based on OpenDSS revision 2963 (OpenDSS v9.1.3.4).
+Version 0.12.0, based on OpenDSS revision 3363 (OpenDSS v9.4.0.6).
 While we plan to add a lot more funcionality into DSS Python, the main goal of creating a COM-compatible API has been reached.
 If you find an unexpected missing feature, please report it!
+Currently missing features that will be implemented eventualy are plotting and diakoptics.

 This module mimics the COM structure (as exposed via `win32com` or `comtypes`), effectively enabling multi-platform compatibility at Python level.
+Compared to other options, it provides easier migration from code that uses the official OpenDSS through COM.
-Most of the COM documentation can be used as-is, but instead of returning tuples or lists, this modules returns/accepts NumPy arrays for numeric data exchange.
+Most of the COM documentation can be used as-is, but instead of returning tuples or lists, this modules returns/accepts NumPy arrays for numeric data exchange, which is usually preferred by the users.

 The module depends on CFFI, NumPy and, optionally, SciPy.Sparse for reading the sparse system admittance matrix.
+In future versions, Pandas and matplotlib might be added as optional dependencies to enable plotting and other features.

 ## Brief release history

+- **2022-03-XX / version 0.12.0:** Major release merging parallel features, multiple DSS engine instances, ZIP file support, incremental Y matrix updates, new API functions and so on.
-- **2021-03-09 / version 0.10.7-1: Very minor release to fix issues with some of the energy meter reports.**
+- 2021-03-09 / version 0.10.7-1: Very minor release to fix issues with some of the energy meter reports.
 - 2020-12-28 / version 0.10.7: Maintenance release to match DSS C-API 0.10.7, based on on OpenDSS revision 2963.
 Includes fixes and new features from the official OpenDSS.
 - 2020-07-31 / version 0.10.6: Maintenance release to match DSS C-API 0.10.6, based on on OpenDSS revision 2909.
 New important settings: `DSS.LegacyModels` and `DSS.Error.ExtendedErrors`.
 - 2020-03-03 / version 0.10.5: Maintenance release to match DSS C-API 0.10.5, based on on OpenDSS revision 2837.
 Temporarily drops the v8 parallel-machine functions, as well as conda packages on Windows.